Harlow Shapley: Background

 Shapley was born on a farm five miles outside Nashville, Missouri, to Willis and Sarah (née Stowell) Shapley.
 He went to school in Jasper, Missouri, but not beyond elementary school.
 He worked as a journalist after studying at home and covering crime stories as a newspaper reporter for the Daily Sun in Chanute, Kansas, and intermittently for the Times of Joplin, Missouri.
 In Chanute, he found a Carnegie library and started reading and studying on his own.
 Shapley returned to complete a six-year high school program in 1.5 years, graduating as class valedictorian.

 In 1907, Shapley went to the University of Missouri to study journalism.
 When he learned that the opening of the School of Journalism had been postponed for a year, he decided to study the first subject he came across in the course directory.
 Rejecting Archaeology, which Shapley later claimed he could not pronounce, he chose the next subject, Astronomy.

 Early years

 After graduation, Shapley received a fellowship to Princeton University for graduate work, where he studied under Henry Norris Russell and used the period-luminosity relation for Cepheid variable stars (discovered by Henrietta Swan Leavitt) to determine distances to globular clusters.
 He was instrumental in moving astronomy away from the idea that Cepheids were spectroscopic binaries, and toward the concept that they were pulsators.

 He realized that the Milky Way Galaxy was far larger than previously believed, and that the Sun's place in the galaxy was in a nondescript location.
-This discovery supports the Copernican principle, according to which the Earth is not at the center of the Solar System, the Milky Way galaxy, nor the Universe.
+This discovery supports the Copernican principle, according to which the Earth is not at the center of the Solar System, the Milky Way galaxy, or the Universe.